Clemapfel/love_profiler/README.md

 Any function taking less than 0.1% of collected samples is abbreviated, and the total sum of samples of these functions is printed in the last column.
 We see that 16 samples were taken up by these negligible functions.

-Lastly, eagle-eyed readers may notice that the total sample count and percentage do not add up to 1754, or 100%, respectively.
-This is because function calls are nested.
+Lastly, eagle-eyed readers may notice that the total sample count and percentage of all the rows do not add up to 1754, or 100%, respectively.
+This is because function calls are **nested**.
 For example, if function `A` calls function `B`, which calls function `C`, like this:

 ```lua
 function C()